anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter03.rst

    has individual site constraints this document will not propose a standard rack layout.
--  During maintenance of the control plane, whilst the data (forwarding) plane remains unaffected, the control plane API may not be available and some applications may be relying on it during normal application operation for example for scaling.
-Additionally if the upgrade involves updating OpenStack services on the compute nodes care needs to be taken.
+-  During maintenance of the control plane, whilst the data (forwarding) plane remains unaffected, the control plane APIs may not be available and applications relying on these APIs for normal application operations (such as, scaling) will be impacted.
+Additionally, if the upgrade involves updating OpenStack services on the compute nodes care needs to be taken.
 OVS-kernel networking operations may also be impacted during this time.